 This company provides a range of transactional settlement support processes, particularly in relation to the Credit Union's Visa Debit Card offering.
+This service has been transitioned from Cuscal Limited during the year.

 In accordance with a resolution of the Directors of Gateway Credit Union, I state that: